seatable/seatable-scripts/manual/plugins/common.md

 ## getLinkCellValue

-Get the id list of the row data of the table associated with the row data of other tables
+Get the id list of the row data of the table linked with the row data of other tables

 ```javascript
 dtable.getLinkCellValue(linkId, tableId, otherTableId, rowId)